 By comparing these features, you can identify the plan that offers the best pet health insurance benefits for your situation.

-- Submit the claim form and invoice to the insurer.
+- Send the invoice and claim form to the insurance company.

 Conclusion